 One study in Japan made of 10 healthy volunteers (6 males and 4 females, age range: 28 to 76 years) and 11 AD patients (6 males and 5 females, age range: 31 to 73 years) concluded that the topical application of NAC for 4 weeks increased skin hydration in 9/10 healthy volunteers (104).

 In a mouse model of AD, NAC was reported to restore the expression of some cell adhesion molecules that contribute to skin barrier formation by reducing oxidative stress… Thus, future studies involving a larger number of patients and excluding skin barrier-deteriorating factors are required to accurately assess the effects of NAC on AD.

-Some anecdotal quotations of NAC benefits for skin are:
+Some anecdotal quotations of NAC benefits for skincare:

 - It makes the skin look healthy

-- It maintain the cellular health of the skin
+- It maintains the cellular health of the skin

-- It brighten the skin and give it a natural healthy glow
+- It brightens the skin and gives it a naturally healthy glow

 - It makes the skin firmer